-Camcorder and VHS tapes are old, analog recordings.
-They are affected by temperature, sunlight, magnetic fields and humidity changes.
+Camcorder and VHS tapes are affected by temperature, sunlight, magnetic fields and humidity changes.
 They begin to deteriorate after about a decade, or even less, depending on how they were stored.

-The only alternative is to transfer them to a digital format.
+The only alternative is to transfer them to a modern digital video format.
 Avoid losing precious memories by converting your tapes to DVD discs.

 Enjoy seeing your old family videos again on your DVD player, Blu-ray player, PC or PlayStation.
 GREAT GIFT IDEA!

 Order online, by email, or phone 021 055 3102 or 03 546 4148

 • Personalised intro

 • Basic enhancements where possible